 The picture is split in two with the top image being of a white girl wearing a black Nirvana beanie crying.
 The bottom image being of a punk curled up in a doorway.
 The two images are separated by the article title - Taking Antidepressants Isn't A Big Deal, Here's Why

-How Do I Know If I need To Start Taking Antidepressants?
+How Do I Know If I Need To Start Taking Antidepressants?

 Anhedonia